ib-ruby/ib-container/README.md

 The location of a specific version of the tws to be used can be specified, as well as a substiute for the simple-monitor-application to install.
 Additional programs to install  can be specified there, too.
 Its even possible to extend the container to a fully gui-based ubuntu-instance by setting up a window-manager (awesome is recommended) which can be remotely accessed through X2Go.

+**note:** The TWS-executable is included.
+Don't be surprized if you clone this respository.

 ## Background